Hardik8369/Resume_Screening_Agent/README.md

 ├── requirements.txt       # Python dependencies
 ├── README.md             # This file
 ├── architecture.png      # Architecture diagram
+├── DEPLOYMENT.md         # Deployment guide
+├── test_agent.py         # Testing script
-└── sample_resumes/       # Sample test files (optional)
+└── test_gemini_models.py # Model compatibility checker
 ```

 ## 🔐 Security Notes

-- API keys are never stored or logged
+- API keys are entered by user at runtime (not stored in code)
+- No resume data is saved to disk
 - All processing happens in your environment
-- No resume data is saved to disk
-- OpenAI retains API data per their policy (30 days for abuse monitoring)
+- Google retains API data per their policy for abuse monitoring

 ## 📄 License